 Your top job candidate meets all of the qualifications you’ve listed in the job posting, and then some.
 But are you also hiring for fit to match your corporate culture?

 That question is as important as any you might have asked to gauge skills, aptitude and experience.
 And it’s going to be one of the most difficult to answer.
-More than six in 10 human resources managers surveyed by OfficeTeam said they had misjudged a candidate’s fit with their company’s work environment.
+More than six in 10 human resources managers surveyed by our company said they had misjudged a candidate’s fit with their company’s work environment.
 In the same survey, two-thirds said their company had lost an employee because he or she was not suited for the work environment.

-- Now, state your wants.
+Clarity of intention.
+Now, state your wants.
 Consider the qualities you most value in your top-performing employees.
 Different roles require different attributes, of course.
-But if yours is a high-performing, deadline-driven office, best to say you’re looking for someone who’s comfortable in a fast-paced work environment.
+But if yours is a high-performing, deadline-driven office, it's best to say you’re looking for someone who’s comfortable in a fast-paced work environment.
 If your organization handles highly sensitive information, emphasize discretion and confidentiality.
 Be honest about both the job’s requirements and the work environment.
 Candidates should know what’s required to be successful in the position, and how their performance would be evaluated.
 Again, give job seekers the opportunity to decide whether this is a corporate culture they would thrive in.

 Always research salaries in your market for the position you’re staffing.
 You want to meet, if not beat, what competitors are offering.

 No matter how impressed you are, always check a candidate’s references.
 This is your opportunity to gather testimony that will confirm your good impressions and settle any lingering doubts when hiring for fit.
 It’s also your opportunity to determine whether the candidate would be successful in your work environment.
 But as with every other step in the hiring process, be prepared when checking references.
 Here are some tips: